szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

 By utilizing the Local Thickness [1] and Skeletonize [2] plugins, we have developed a workflow for whole-image neurite calculation.
 The automatically saved Excel file provides the total neurite length and cell count for the entire image.

 # Examples
-1. The confocal image of SH-SY5Y cells was acquired using high-content imaging (courtesy to …).
+1. The confocal image of SH-SY5Y cells was acquired using high-content imaging (courtesy to Dr LING-WEI HSIN).

 # Description
 1. This is a batch IJM script.